qutip/qutip/doc/guide/guide-basics.rst

 Qobj data =
 [[0]]

 where we see the blank Qobj object with dimensions, shape, and data.
 Here the data corresponds to a 1x1-dimensional matrix consisting of a single zero entry.
-We can create a Qobj with a user defined data set by passing a list or array of data into the `Qobj`:
+We can create a Qobj with a user defined data set by passing a list or array of data into the Qobj:

 >>> Qobj([1,2,3,4,5])
 Quantum object: dims = [[1], [5]], shape = [1, 5]